bensoer/7005-a1-tcpfiler/README.md

 and then view the file in the data folder.
 The data should be identicle to the file from the uploads folder
 <br><br>
 ![](imgs/get_data.png)

+###Design Docs - Finite State Diagram
+See 7005-A1-FSM.pdf for Finite State Machine Diagram Designs for the fileClient.cpp and fileServer.cpp